U.S. Route 40: Missouri

 US 40 enters Missouri in Kansas City along a concurrency with I-70.
 It leaves I-70 at exit 7A.
 US 40 parallels I-70 to the north through Kansas City until exit 11, where it crosses and parallels it to the south through the suburbs of Independence, Lee's Summit, Blue Springs, and Grain Valley before it rejoins I-70 at exit 24.
 An older alignment carries the designation "Old US 40".

 US 40 stays with I-70 until it reaches Boonville, where it leaves at exit 101, along with Business Loop 70.
 Both designations follow Ashley Road, before US 40 leaves and heads north along Main Street.
 After crossing the Missouri River in Boonville, US 40 turns east before rejoining I-70 again at exit 121 on the outskirts of Columbia.
+At MM 124, the US 40 alignment runs north of I-70 for one mile (designated I-70 Drive NW), then crosses under I-70, and continues east south of I-70 to MM 128 (designated Business Loop 70), where it entered back on to I-70 eastbound until 2018.
+This entrance was abandoned when Business Loop 70 was extended by the City of Columbia east, across Hinkson Creek, then south as an outer road to US Route 63, connecting with Conley Road.
 The two routes remain concurrent until exit 210A in Wentzville.

 From Wentzville, US 40 now joins a concurrency with I-64 and US 61 and heads southeast, crossing the Missouri River again over the Daniel Boone Bridge in St. Charles.
 US 40 stays joined with I-64 and leaves the state in St. Louis on the Poplar Street Bridge across the Mississippi River, along with I-64 and I-55.
+In the St. Louis metro area, the highway is often called "Highway Forty" since it predates the Interstate 64 designation.

 Until 1926, US 40 in Missouri was Route 2.

 On January 2, 2008, five miles (8 km) of the route in St. Louis was closed both eastbound and westbound from I-170 to I-270.
 It re-opened December 15, 2008 two weeks ahead of the originally scheduled date of December 31, 2008.
 On December 13, 2008, another five-mile (8 km) section of the freeway closed both ways from I-170 to the Kingshighway exit in the city.
 It was re-opened on December 7, 2009.
 The entire freeway is now open for travel, with the speed limit raised to 60 mph on most of the stretch.
 It is also now a full freeway all the way from Downtown St. Louis to Wentzville.
 When complete, the entire new freeway was signed as Interstate 64.